SanguineEarl/Mitch_Devlog/README.md

 # Mitch_Devlog
 Dev log for game development and collaboration.

 1. Requested assistance with Gargoyle 'retreat' mechanic.
-Seems to get stuck with somewhere in it's detection.
+Seems to get stuck somewhere in it's detection.

 2. Continue working on gun library.
     Note: Crashes when cycling weapons.